 Now for me, I have several different ways to shoot content for my brand.
-(I go through all of these different ways sharing with you tools, resources and strategies, in my new E-Book, “The Fundamentals to Building Your Brand Online.”)
+(I go through all of these different ways sharing with you tools, resources and strategies, in my new E-Book, “The Millennial’s Guide to Making More Money Online.”)

 In the past, I have shot with a friend on my creative team who uses my Nikon DSLR (that I’ve had for over 7 years) to help me create the looks for my brand you see on Instagram and The CN Brand.
 Now, I self-shoot with a timer remote and tripod, using presets to help expedite my editing work.

 - Phone Mount (to mount camera phone to tripod)